Ex-police officer faces jury trial on Capitol riot charges

 A Capitol police officer told Robertson he could enter the building but shouldn’t go into any “restrictive areas,” defense attorney Mark Rollins said in a court filing last year.
 Robertson was inside the Capitol for only 10 minutes and didn’t assault anybody or break anything, Rollins said.

 Robertson was arrested a week after the riot and initially released from custody.
-But he has been jailed since U.S. District Judge Christopher Cooper ruled in July that he violated the terms of his pretrial release by possessing firearms.
+But he has been jailed since Cooper ruled in July that he violated the terms of his pretrial release by possessing firearms.

 Robertson ordered 34 guns before June 29, when FBI agents searched his home in Ferrum, Virginia.
 The judge rejected the former officer’s suggestion that the firearms simply were World War II collectibles.